dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 𝜅air

 Before using the thermal conductivity, let's try out the specific heat of air on an old method of air conditioning.
 One summer I lived in a tiny Manhattan apartment (30 square meters).
-Summers are hot in New York City, and the beautiful people flee for the cooler beach areas—cooler thanks partly to the high specific heat of water (Problem 7.27).
+Summers are hot in New York City, and the beautiful people flee for the cooler beach areas — cooler thanks partly to the high specific heat of water (Problem 7.27).
 Because of global warming and the old electrical wiring in the apartment building, too old to handle an air-conditioning unit, the apartment reached 30 ∘C at night.
 A friend who grew up before air conditioning suggested taking a wet sheet and using a fan to blow air past it.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae